Aligning throughCulture Renewal

 Is it your job to help employees understand these competencies and support them both in their job performance and their assessment of others?

-P2P learning can help.
-Many CoachingOurselves modules help employees to better understand the skills and behaviors which are associated with the kinds of competencies which are identified in most company competency models.
-The table below illustrates hows a variety of CoachingOurselves modules can used to support the development of classical work competencies:
+Peer-to-Peer Networking modules help employees to better understand the skills and behaviors which are associated with competencies identified in most company competency models.
+The table below illustrates hows a variety of CoachingOurselves© modules can be used to support the development of classical work competencies:

-Companies are encouraged to begin their P2P journeys by initially creating fixed learning groups (i.e. the same 5 people get together on a regular basis to learn together).
-The stability of these groups supports the acceptance of this novel approach and fosters a solid foundation for the on-going process.
-Once co-workers have begun to feel comfortable with the P2P process, organizations can begin to innovate with the use of P2P to enhance collaboration throughout the organization.
+Companies are encouraged to begin their Peer-to-Peer Networking journey by initially creating fixed learning groups (i.e. the same 4 people and a Learning Enabler get together on a regular basis to learn together).
+The stability of these groups supports the acceptance of this novel approach as well as fosters a solid foundation for the on-going process.
+Once co-workers have begun to feel comfortable with the Peer-to-Peer process, organizations can begin to innovate with the use of Peer-to-Peer modules to enhance collaboration throughout the organization.

 Experienced learning groups can be formed across functions, across geographies and/or across business units using virtual technology.
-Teams of 5 agree to get together virtually for a learning session through the use of an interactive online calendar system.
-This provides the opportunity of learning partners to become variable (rather than fixed).
+Teams of 4 agree to get together for a learning session which is moderated by a Learning Enabler through the use of an interactive online calendar system.
+This provides the opportunity for learning partners to become variable (rather than fixed).
 This fosters thriving connections across the organization.
 As a result, insights into different functions grow and individuals get a sense of the larger organization.
-This provides a simple yet effective way to increase collaboration at all levels!
+Peer-to-Peer Networking provides a simple yet effective way to increase collaboration at all levels!

-When a large change initiative is started, P2P learning helps prepare employees for this change.
+When a large change initiative is started, Peer-to-Peer Networking helps prepare employees for the envisioned change process.
 A major restructuring effort, for example, might result in a more decentralized decision-making processes throughout the organization, thus creating change.
-A CoachingOurselves module such as “Understanding Organizations” helps employees to understand the types of changes which are taking place.
-The Module “Decision-Making – it is not what you think” also supports managers whose own roles are changing.
+A CoachingOurselves© module such as “Understanding Organizations” helps employees to understand the types of changes which are taking place.
+Another module “Decision-Making – it is not what you think” supports managers whose own roles are also changing.

-Ensemble Enabler collaborates with companies to develop custom-designed modules for P2P learning sessions.
-These modules are designed to address the specific changes which are taking place and support employees to better understand the on-going change process.
+Ensemble Enabler collaborates with companies to develop custom-designed modules for Peer-to-Peer Networking sessions.
+These modules are designed to address specific changes which are taking place and support employees to better understand the on-going change process.

-The conundrum of internal company communications is that the is a myriad of new ways to reach people.
+The conundrum of internal company communications is that there are a myriad of ways to reach employees.
 As a result, it is often very difficult to really capture employees’ attention.
-One meeting of the strategy staff of a large corporation provides a good example of this kind of challenge.
+A meeting of the strategy staff of a large corporation provides a good example of this kind of challenge.
 During the meeting, other employees complained that they were not being sufficiently informed about the company strategy.
-The strategy staff listened to this complaint with exasperation since a broad spectrum of efforts had been used to foster communication using written articles in newsletters, posted information on an intranet page, broadcast videos of the CEO and other officers talking about the strategy.
+The strategy staff listened to this complaint with exasperation since a broad spectrum of efforts had been used to foster communication - such as written articles in newsletters, posted information on an intranet page, broadcast videos of the CEO and other officers talking about the strategy.
 Despite all these efforts, their message had not arrived.

-P2P learning provides another learning channel to support such important internal communications by serving as a communication vehicle.
-Through learning modules, employees are able to discuss the implications of important company developments and/or policies (such as strategy) with each other.
-A custom-designed P2P module can address unique, specific company issues.
-As a a result, these modules provide a platform for the learners to discuss the issue at hand during a compact 90 minute session.
-Such an approach will ensure that internal communications certainly get the attention they deserve!
+Peer-to-Peer Networking provides another learning channel to support important internal communications by serving as cross-functional communication vehicle.
+Through Peer-to-Peer Networking modules, employees are able to discuss the implications of important company developments and/or policies (such as strategy) with one another.

-The Six ways to improve organizational effectiveness through P2P offers opportunities to provide tremendous value to any organization.
-But these Six Ways are only a beginning.
-As the use of Peer2Peer learning is embraced by more organizations, additional approaches will certainly evolve in the near future.
+The above six ways to improve organizational effectiveness through Peer-to-Peer Networking offers many opportunities to provide tremendous value to any organization.
+These Six Ways offer the beginning of an organization's learning journey.
+As the use of Peer-to-Peer Networking is embraced by more organizations, novel ideas to implement this approach will certainly continue to evolve.